hbyaoherbert/Apclusterv/README.md

    R>=3.6.1<br>

 ## Installation: <br>
+   We have publish apclusterv to PYPI.
 Suppose you are in a conda environment, you need to install MCL, prodigal (for ORF prediction),diamond (for alignment) and R(if not already installed, we just need stats library in r-base)
    ```bash
    conda install diamond -c bioconda
    conda install mcl -c bioconda